 Size, MERV rating and material – these are the three primary factors used to pick the proper air filter for your home.

 1) Filter Size

 Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
 The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 MERV ratings are the efficiencies of the filter on a scale of 16.
 MERV stands for Minimum Efficiency Reporting Value.
 This number tells the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

 To explain MERV ratings more impactfully, these are some common MERV ratings and how they correspond to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency

 MERV 13-16 >98%

 Be Careful About High MERV Ratings

 Filtration has changed greatly over the past few years.
 Early on, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
 Today it’s a whole new ballgame.
-Charleston area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
+Charleston area homeowners expect their air filter to save loved ones from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!